 Dermot O’Toole was tragically killed in 2013 at the family-run Jewellery store in Hastings in an attempted armed robbery.
 He was a loving family man (grandad, father and uncle), a former champion Irish dancer and ran the family Jewellery shop in Hastings with his wife Bridget for several years.

-The pictorial tribute to a much loved local hero is the work of artist Justine Wallace, in collaboration with Mornington Peninsula Shire and the O’Toole family.
+The pictorial tribute to a much loved local hero is the work of 4 Story Learning, in collaboration with Mornington Peninsula Shire and the O’Toole family.